- Step-2-Derive the expression for U2 and L2 matrices.

 We have U*x=C. We can write the matrix of U and the matrix of X and equate that multiplication to the matrix C.

 Step-6-Get the value of the X- matrix for the solved problem for x-y-z.

 C-matrix is =(12 -28 -27) it is 3×1 matrix.
-We have U*X=C, the inverse matrix U-1 is needed to be estimated to get the expression for x=U-1*C. So we can estimate the final values of x,y,z, by multiplying by the inverse matrix of U which is (U-1)
+We have U*X=C, and the inverse matrix U-1 is needed to be estimated to get the expression for x=U-1*C. So we can estimate the final values of x,y, and z, by multiplying by the inverse matrix of U which is (U-1)